avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 [^2]: Not the most-played Dear Hunter song around 674 Orange St., but I couldn't not get into it after Juan Guerra (especially) and Imad Pasha moved into the unit below mine during the pandemic.

-[^3]: Ubiquitous that summer, but doubly so in Imad's subaru.
+[^3]: Ubiquitous that summer, but doubly so in Imad's Subaru.

 [^4]: Local Chicago horror punk band led by some of my old friends -- check them out!